 Life can be tough on family dinnertime.
 In addition to work and school schedules, there are sports practices and games, lessons, homework and friends.
-With all the rushing around, it's easy to slip into the fast-food lane or microwave habit with everyone eating at different times and places.
+With all the rushing around, it's easy to slip into the fast-food lane or habits like microwave meals with everyone eating at different times and places.

 Here are a few easy and effective approaches to the dinnertime dilemma.